 Pleural mesothelioma is the most common type of malignant mesothelioma, accounting for approximately 75 percent of all confirmed mesothelioma cases.
-It is one of three types of malignant mesothelioma, the other two of which are peritoneal mesothelioma, which affects the tissue lining the abdomen, and pericardial mesothelioma, which affects the tissue lining the heart.
+It is one of three types of malignant mesothelioma, the other two of which are peritoneal mesothelioma that affects the tissue lining the abdomen, and pericardial mesothelioma that affects the tissue lining the heart.

 Contact Rosenbaum & Rosenbaum, P.C., to schedule a free initial consultation with a New York asbestos exposure attorney.

 Pleural mesothelioma is a latent disease that can take anywhere from 30 to 50 years to fully mature and become symptomatic.
 The most common presenting symptom of pleural mesothelioma is chest pain.
 Typically, the chronic nature of chest pain associated with pleural mesothelioma forces sufferers to seek medical attention, at which point a pleural mesothelioma diagnosis can be made.

 Pleural mesothelioma chest pain results from an accumulation of fluid between the lungs and the pleura.
 This fluid buildup is referred to as pleural effusion.
 It can be drained through an invasive procedure called a pleural tap (thoracentesis).